General Education Program

 Global Perspectives Designation (G)

 Courses with a G designation comprehensively develop the student's ability to understand global contexts and to contribute to an ever-changing and pluralistic world.
-Students must complete 1 G designated course.
+Students must complete one G designated course.

 ADMN 1002Leadership for Global Challenges: Citizenship in a Sustainable World3